Sudan: What the 'gold of the Grandmothers' Symbolizes | LatestLY

 It's a goal shared by the project's supporters and funders — the Khartoum Downtown Gallery, the (currently closed) Goethe-Institut Sudan, the Goethe-Institut in Exile and the Goethe-Institut Bonn.

-Some of the artists are making their first appearance here in Germany, some even for the first time in Europe.
-Most of them are now working from Cairo, Egypt, where they fled from the armed conflicts.
+Some of the artists are making their first appearance here in Germany, for some it's even the first time in Europe.
+Most of them are now working from Cairo, Egypt, where they fled from the armed conflict.

 Show as a sign of solidarity